-The Department of Modern Languages is made up of a dedicated team of staff; a Head of Department supported by three specialist teachers of French and Spanish, who are highly committed to demonstrating their passion for languages, in order to promote students’ enjoyment and engagement with their learning.
+The Department of International Languages is made up of a dedicated team of staff; a Head of Department supported by three specialist teachers of French and Spanish, who are highly committed to demonstrating their passion for languages, in order to promote students’ enjoyment and engagement with their learning.
 We strive to deliver high quality, challenging, interesting and appropriate learning experiences to all our students, both inside and outside of the classroom.

 – assist students in the development of their ability to understand and use language effectively